The majority of advertisers aren’t focused enough on the post-click landing page, and it shows since more than 95% of Google ad clicks don’t convert.

 Compare these experiences to the homepage

-Ashford’s homepage provides an overview of everything the school offers — with many navigation and browsing options — instead of delivering a unique, personalized post-click experience to segmented audiences:
+Ashford’s homepage provides an overview of everything the school offers — with many navigation and browsing options — instead of delivering a unique, personalized post-click landing page to segmented audiences:

 - A full header navigation with multiple dropdown menus allows visitors to leave and visit other pages instead of converting on this page.